Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are Class Features of the assassin prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Assassins are proficient with the crossbow (hand, light, or heavy), dagger (any type), dart, rapier, sap, shortbow (normal and composite), and short sword.
+Assassins are proficient with the crossbow (hand, light, or heavy), dagger (any type), dart, rapier, sap, shortbow (normal and composite), and short sword.
 Assassins are proficient with light armor but not with shields.

+### Sneak Attack
-**Sneak Attack:** This is exactly like the rogue ability of the same name.
+This is exactly like the rogue ability of the same name.
 The extra damage dealt increases by +1d6 every other level (2nd, 4th, 6th, 8th, and 10th).
 If an assassin gets a sneak attack bonus from another source the bonuses on damage stack.

+### Death Attack
-**Death Attack:** If an assassin studies his victim for 3 rounds and then makes a sneak attack with a melee weapon that successfully deals damage, the sneak attack has the additional effect of possibly either paralyzing or killing the target (assassin's choice).
+If an assassin studies his victim for 3 rounds and then makes a sneak attack with a melee weapon that successfully deals damage, the sneak attack has the additional effect of possibly either paralyzing or killing the target (assassin's choice).
 While studying the